Jason-Duffy/AVRly/docs/getting-started/README.md

 	`sudo yum install avrdude avr-gcc avr-binutils avr-libc avr-gdb`

 ### Windows
 Windows users can use the official toolchain from the manufacturer, [Microchip Studio][Microchip_Studio_URL].
 This is an IDE so it's full of features, but also has steep learning curve - follow their tutorial [here][Microchip_Studio_Tutorial_URL] to get to grips with it.
+## A serial terminal program
+This is used to send messages between your PC and the target MCU, and you'll find it's a vital debugging tool when coupled with the log_system module.
+I tend to use [CoolTerm][CoolTerm_URL] which is available on MacOS, Windows and Linux.

+# Hardware required:

 ## An ISP programmer
 Such as an AVRISP MKII, however I just use an Arduino Uno with the "Arduino as ISP" sketch flashed to it, and a simple shield I made.
 (Though you can achieve the same thing with just some dupont cables).
-## A serial terminal program
-For debugging, I tend to use CoolTerm for MacOS.